 Can You Drink Alcohol While Taking Antibiotics? image link: https://welevelupnj.com/wp-content/uploads/2023/04/Can-You-Drink-Alcohol-While-Taking-Antibiotics-1030×1030.jpg

 Can You Mix Antibiotics and Alcohol?

-Both antibiotics and alcohol have individual sets of side effects that impact an individual’s mental and behavioral state.
+Antibiotics and alcohol have individual side effects that impact an individual’s mental and behavioral state.
 Because of this, the two should never be combined.
 A handful of antibiotics can cause violent physical reactions when combined with alcohol.
 These include Metronidazole and Linezolid, which are commonly prescribed to treat intestinal tract and skin infections, and the sulfonamide medications of Sulfamethoxazole and Trimethoprim (Bactrim), which are used to treat everything from urinary tract infections to pneumonia to ear infections.

-In addition to all of the debilitating side effects detailed above, alcohol can also hinder certain immune system processes and have a negative impact on the body’s ability to recover from an infection.
-Alcohol then not only slows the healing process and recovery time but additionally puts an individual at increased risk of developing another infection.
+In addition to all of the debilitating side effects detailed above, alcohol can hinder specific immune system processes and hurt the body’s ability to recover from an infection.
+Alcohol slows the healing process and recovery time and puts an individual at increased risk of developing another infection.

 The Effects of Mixing Antibiotics and Alcohol

 Combining antibiotics and alcohol can damage your organs.
 Both antibiotics and alcohol burden the liver and kidneys.
 Alcohol can also compromise the body’s immune system responses affecting the body’s recovery.
 Besides slowing down the healing process, alcohol can put a person at risk of getting new infections.